 Sufficient information is currently not available to determine either the total cost of investigation and remediation of the Portland Harbor or the liability of Potentially Responsible Parties, including PGE.
-Management cannot predict the ultimate outcome of this matter or estimate any potential loss.
+Management cannot predict the ultimate outcome of this matter.
 However, it believes this matter will not have a material adverse impact on its financial statements.